Hosting and URLs

 Official web pages must be kept up to date.
 Out-of-date information should be removed and new information added on a regular basis.

-Web sites that contain out-of-date information will be requested to make the necessary corrections by the Dean of Students Office.
-Web sites failing to comply following such request will be edited by the Online Coordinator, unlinked from official HLS pages, or deleted.
+Web sites that contain out-of-date information will be requested to make the necessary corrections by the Office of Community Engagement, Equity, and Belonging.
+Web sites failing to comply following such request will be edited, unlinked from official HLS pages, or deleted.

 Student organization websites should contain at minimum, the following information: Names and class years of current student organization leadership, a description of the organization, and contact information.

 All content managers will have their access revoked upon graduation, or when they leave HLS.